 - President Ntaryamira Day—Apr 6 (Mon): The president remembers the 1994 murder of Ntaryamira.

-- Labor Day—May 1 (FRI): Celebrates the contribution and achievements of workers.
+- Labor Day-May 1 (FRI): Celebrates the contributions and achievements of workers.

 - Ascension Day-May 14 (Thu): Christian holiday marking Jesus’ origin in heaven.